Clavinb2/bunninadden-site/README.md

 # Bunninadden GAA sample website
-Sample website for Bunninadden GAA Club in Co Sligo, Ireland using [Hugo](https://gohugo.io/) and [Netlify](https://www.netlify.com/).
+Website for Bunninadden GAA Club in Co Sligo, Ireland using HTML, CSS, Bootstrap, JavaScript, and Cloudflare.